sindhureddy-6/Wanderlust/README.md

 - Accommodation Listings: Hosts can create and manage listings for their properties, including details.
 - User Authentication: Secure user authentication and authorization system for managing user accounts and sessions.
 - Image Upload: Integration with Cloudinary for efficient storage and management of property images.
-- Google Maps Integration: Utilizes the Google Maps API for location services, allowing users to view property locations, nearby attractions, and directions.
+- Mapbox Integration: Utilizes the Mapbox API for location services, allowing users to view property locations,

 ## Technologies Used